ptrace — process trace

 the "as planned" behavior is to leave tracee stopped and

-waiting for SIGCONT
+waiting for SIGCONT.
+If the

 tracee is restarted from signal-delivery-stop, the pending